Add your promotional text...

 Often, the hardest one to forgive.
 Past mistakes, regrets, shame.
 But self-forgiveness is essential if you want to move forward.
 You don’t have to define yourself by your past or what happened to you in the past.
 You are who you choose to become now, because your choices truly make you who you are.
 Think of it this way - you really did the best you could considering everything.

 “Forgiving yourself is truly the hardest one.
-Sometimes we are not even aware that we should forgive ourselves.
+Sometimes, we are not even aware that we should forgive ourselves.
 You really can’t change the past, so don’t hold your past mistakes over your head.
 What’s done is done; next time, just try to make a better choice.
 And that’s how you learn.” - Caitlin

 Easier Said Than Done